A computational model of infant sensorimotor exploration in the mobile paradigm: Results

 In the literature on the mobile paradigm, an extinction burst is sometimes observed when, after the infant has learned to activate the mobile with the connected limb, this limb is disconnected from the mobile causing a sudden and transient burst of activity \cite{alessandri_violation_1990},\cite{heathcock_relative_2005},\cite{lewis_violation_1990},\cite{rovee-collier_topographical_1978}.
 Such extinction bursts can be interpreted as the reaction to a violation of expectations and loss of control \cite{lewis_violation_1990}.
 When in our model, we disconnect the connected limb, we also observe extinction bursts but they do not occur systematically, as shown in Fig. \ref{fig:Extinction}.
 This is similar to results on extinction bursts in infants (for a review, see \cite{bednarski_infants_2022}).

-Figure \ref{fig:Extinction} shows the average results of our simulations along with two examples of individual runs.
+Fig.~\ref{fig:Extinction} shows the average results of our simulations along with two examples of individual runs.
 The vertical line in the graphs shows the moment of extinction of the contingency, marked as time 5 minutes.
 Whereas in the binary condition there seems to be no evidence for an extinction burst, there seems to be a clear one in the non-binary condition.
-The data for individual simulated infants are quite variable (see Fig. \ref{fig:individualStandardB} and \ref{fig:individualStandardNB} in the Appendix, Section \ref{Appendix}), with two examples shown in Fig.~\ref{fig:Extinction}~B-C and \ref{fig:Extinction}~E-F, one with a possible extinction burst, and one without an extinction burst.
+The data for individual simulated infants are quite variable; two examples are shown in Fig.~\ref{fig:Extinction}~B-C and \ref{fig:Extinction}~E-F, one with a possible extinction burst, and one without an extinction burst.
+Additional plots are available in the Supplementary Material (Fig. S1, S2).
 In the individual data there does not seem to be clear evidence for a sudden increase in activity after the extinction of the contingency.
 Our findings are consistent with the fact that the existence of an extinction burst is debated in the literature, since different infants may have different learning rates, and depending on the sample, extinction bursts may be more or less evident.